Sentheng/DataFest-Attorney-Recommendation-Predicative-Model/README.md

 #1 Basic data cleaning to understand the data better
 #2 Recommendation Model to recommend top 13 Attorneys based on the clients need via their questions to the attorney (provided in the data)
 #3 Predicative Model

+Included at the notebook files (ipynb) as well as the python files (py)